Apple’s finally released its macOS Big Sur 11.4 update for Mac.

-Unlike macOS Big Sur 11.3.1, macOS Big Sur 11.4 is a milestone release which means it will likely carry a mix of new features, bug fixes, and security patches.
+Unlike macOS Big Sur 11.3.1, macOS Big Sur 11.4 is a milestone release and it carries new features, bug fixes, and important security patches.

 - macOS Big Sur 11.4: What’s New

 - macOS Big Sur 11.4 Downgrade

 We’ll start out with some quick impressions of macOS Big Sur 11.4 update’s performance on Mac.

 If your Mac is currently on macOS Big Sur 11.3.1, macOS Big Sur 11.4 requires a fairly large download.
 The exact macOS Big Sur 11.4 download size varies based on your Mac model and the version of macOS its running.